mcity/Mcity-octane-examples/proxy-integration/README.md

-# OCTANE Trigger Click
+# OCTANE Proxy Integration

-These script demonstrate reacting to IPC Trigger events in OCTANE, and broadcasting proxy state to anyone listening.
+These scripts demonstrate very basic integration of a robot proxy into Mcity OS.
+This is demonstrated in two parts, by reacting to IPC Trigger events in OCTANE, and broadcasting proxy state to anyone listening.

-Specifically this script will wait for a trigger event from a given device and then click a specified location on the screen when it occurs.
-This provides the start of a framework for integrating systems which only provide a GUI interface for activation.

 ## Installation